 Choosing the right major is an important aspect of your college success, especially if you’re academically driven or a high achiever.
-Students who feel they had made the right choice regarding their major will usually gain more confidence and thrive throughout their college careers.
+Students who feel they have made the right choice regarding their major will usually gain more confidence and thrive throughout their college careers.
 Essentially, that’s the end goal for each student.
 However, you may find yourself in a position of uncertainty where you’re unsure which major to ultimately declare, with the burden of your decision pulling on your shoulders as a result.
 If this sounds familiar, don’t stress.
-That’s not only common but is often an indicator that you care about your future and use good judgement when it comes to important decision-making.
+That’s not only common but is often an indicator that you care about your future and use good judgment when it comes to important decision-making.
 So, how do we get from this point to the end goal of choosing a college major?

 Cultivate a healthy perspective